area9innovation/fast/mini/readme.md

 ## Milestones

 0. Get type inference to work
-   - Do not require typecheck unless the type of an id changes
 1. Get hello-world to compile to JS
   - consider doing a statement-based intermediate AST